hbjpn/fumen/docsrc/docs/structure.md

 <!-- fumen:end -->

 ## Block
-Set of measures with continuous rows (i.e. seprately by single linebreak) inside a reharsal group are grouped as a "block".
+Set of measures with continuous rows (i.e. seprately by single linebreak) inside a rehearsal group are grouped as a "block".
 Two or more of line breaks between measures means the measure rows above and below line breaks will belong to differnt blocks.

 How to render differnt blocks is up to each renderer implementation.
 In the default renderer, block is treated as a unit to apply the rendering optimization process.
 For example, the default renderending try to  vertically align the measure boundaries as much as possible for better readability, but only among the measure rows within a single block.
 Hence, the measures in differnt blocks may have differnt measure boudnary positions.